Vladimir Gorbach: Music career

 He also can be seen regularly serving as an adjudicator and guest artist at many international festivals as well as leading masterclasses and workshops.

 He was a member of Duo Cologne with Goran Krivokapić, the 2004 winner of the Guitar Foundation of America International Concert Artist Competition.

 Since 2017 he is also a member of The New Zealand Guitar Quartet.

+Vladimir Gorbach is an Associate Professor at the University of Sydney.
+He has performed concerts such as Creole Encounters with Steve Newsome, composed Cinque forme d'amore, and contributed creatively to The Surge, a national film.